marcoscastro/msc_bioinfo/README.md

-# MSc bioinformatics
+# MSc Bioinformatics

-Source-Code of the project of the Masters in Computer Science.
+Project's page of the master's degree in computer science.

+Project: De Bruijn Graphs for detection of genetic variations by GBS (Genotyping By Sequencing).

+The file "Proposal.pdf" contains the project proposal (in portuguese).
+If you want in english, contact me please: mcastrosouza@live.com

+The folder "alignment_algorithms" contains implementations of some algorithms for the alignment of biological sequences.

+The folder "detection_genetic_variations" contains the code of the application (in development).
+The application is being made in C++.

+News coming soon...

+Doubts? mcastrosouza@live.com